-The safety equipment listed in Table A.1 shall comply with the provisions of the relevant Part of Marine Orders as specified in Table A.1.
+The safety equipment listed in Table A.1 shall comply with the provisions of the relevant Part of Marine Orders for SOLAS vessels as specified in Table A.1.

-For quality control, examination and general requirements, such safety equipment shall also comply with control provisions of Marine Orders Part 25 (Equipment - Life Saving).
+For quality control, examination and general requirements, such safety equipment shall also comply with control provisions of Marine Orders Part 25 (Equipment - Life Saving) for SOLAS vessels or for class A vessels over 500 gross tonnage.